Emily in St. Stamford Modern Cancer Hospital Guangzhou for Dragon Boat Festival

 Emily was excited and pleased at the treatment effects in two months here in St. Stamford Modern Cancer Hospital Guangzhou.
 “Minimally invasive therapy is amazing.” said Emily.
 She also encouraged other cancer patients, “Do not lose hope even when you fell tired and sick.
 You just got to find something that works for you.
 Take your health into your hands and you do what’s best for yourself. ”

 During her stay, Emily had her husband accompanied.
-Nowadays, their daughter is four years old, and she gave Emily lots of psychological comfort and support.
+Nowadays, their daughter is four years old, she gave Emily lots of psychological comfort and support and Emily now has the chance to watch her daughter grow.
 Time passes, Emily now is getting better.
 We wish her a quick recovery and healthy life.